 With songs like – “No Distraction” a song literally about distractions from our phones and computers pulling us from one side to the other, which is mostly associated with younger people, “Wow” a song that may or may not be ironic to the current party rap music, and “Up All Night” the most relevant track for 2017 pop culture, Colors is aimed directly at the current generation.
 This might have to do with him beating out Beyoncé in the 2015 Grammy Awards.
 Since Beyoncé is overly worshipped by post-millennials, many people took to social media, posting the cringy #whoisbeck hashtag after Queen B’s loss.
 Of course Kanye West felt offended and stormed the stage in protest of Beck winning, prompting a breakout all over news outlets and social media.
 This controversy introduced many of this generation to Beck’s music.
 I mean, even this had to be published and the YouTube channel, the Fine Brothers, made a reaction video for teens.
 Many teens later realized that they knew songs like “Loser” and “Where it’s At,” but were not aware they were from Beck.
 Beck has stated, some of the new songs were already established and ready to go well before Morning Phase won album of the year, meaning that there was no mainstream influence on the new singles.
 However, since Colors was postponed a couple of times, you can say these songs might have sounded different artistically once.
 This is Beck’s album for his kids and the younger generation to appreciate.
 The lyrics on “Dear Life”—”While money talks to your conscience, looking like a fool for love” suggest that Beck is perfectly aware of what he is doing with Colors.

 On Colors, Beck sought out to make a simple fun and funky rock record, that he could relate to today’s listeners.
-In ways, you can call it Beck’s Let’s Dance, a non-parody 2017 version of Midnite Vultures or Beck’s midlife crisis.
+In ways, you can call it Beck’s Let’s Dance, a non-parody 2017 version of Midnite Vultures, or Beck’s midlife crisis.
 But you cannot deny how time has not touched him.

 Ehh – “Wow” and “Fix Me”